Caladenia hildae

-Caladenia hildae, commonly known as golden caps, honey caladenia or honey hood is a plant in the orchid family Orchidaceae and is endemic to the south-east of mainland Australia.
+Caladenia hildae, commonly known as golden caps, or honey caladenia is a plant in the orchid family Orchidaceae and is endemic to the south-east of mainland Australia.
 It is a ground orchid with a single leaf and up to four yellowish-brown to golden-brown flowers with darker tips on the sepals and petals.

 Description

 Caladenia hildae is a terrestrial, perennial, deciduous, herb with an underground tuber and a single, sparsely hairy, linear leaf, 70-200 mm long and 1-3 mm wide.
 There are up to four flowers on a spike 80-200 mm tall.
 The flowers are yellowish-brown to golden-brown flowers with darker tips.
 The sepals and petals have pointed, drooping tips.
 The dorsal sepal is erect, 9-11 mm long and about 3 mm wide and curves forward forming a hood over and around the sides of the column.
 The lateral sepals and petals are 11-14 mm long and about 3 mm wide.
 The labellum is egg-shaped, 6-9 mm long, 4-6 mm wide with the sides turned up and the tip rolled under.
 The labellum is white with a dark purple, glandular tip, narrow white or yellow-tipped teeth on the sides and four crowded rows of calli along its mid-line.
 Flowering occurs in October and November.